NOTE: 2023 sessions are full; register to be notified of upcoming events and we’ll let you know as soon as registration opens for 2024!

 Q: What type of rowing will I learn?

-A: After you successfully complete the class, you will be invited to join LPRA and participate in group rowing activities.
+A: After you successfully complete the class, you will be invited to join LPRA and participate in group rowing activities using club boats appropriate to your level of knowledge and ability.
 As a member, the coaches will help you expand your skill and knowledge.

-Oarlock: The u-shaped lock at the end of the rigger that attaches the oar to the shell.
-The oarlock allows the rower to rotate the oar between the squared and feathered positions.
+Oarlock - The U-shaped lock at the end of the rigger that attaches the oar to the shell.
+The oarlock holds the oar at its collar and allows the rower to rotate the oar between the squared and feathered positions.

-Feather the blade: rotate the oar handle so the blade is parallel to the water.
-This is done at the finish so the blade is parallel to, and slightly above, the water during the recovery.
+Feather the blade - Rotate the oar handle so the blade is parallel to the water.

-Square the blade: rotate the oar handle so the blade is perpendicular to the water.
-This is done at the catch so the blade is perpendicular to, and in, the water during the drive.
+Square the blade - Rotate the oar handle so the blade is perpendicular to the water.